Skip to main content

 The body, in its inherent wisdom, prioritizes survival over procreation.
 During periods of intense, prolonged stress, the elevated cortisol levels send a powerful inhibitory signal to the HPG axis.
 This phenomenon, known as the “cortisol shunt” or “pregnenolone steal,” occurs at the biochemical level.

-The precursor hormone pregnenolone, which is a building block for both cortisol and sex hormones, is preferentially diverted toward cortisol production to meet the demands of the response.
+The precursor hormone pregnenolone, which is a building block for both cortisol and sex hormones, is preferentially diverted toward cortisol production to meet the demands of the chronic stress response.
 The direct consequence is a diminished capacity to produce adequate levels of testosterone in men and a disruption of estrogen and progesterone balance in women.

 This hormonally mediated suppression explains why individuals in high-stakes professional roles often experience symptoms that mirror age-related hormonal decline, irrespective of their chronological age.
 For men, this can manifest as diminished drive, difficulty concentrating, reduced muscle mass, and an increase in visceral adipose tissue.